-On April 1, 2017, the Company entered into a new consulting agreement with this company.
+On April 1, 2017, the Company entered into a new consulting agreement with a United States limited liability company owned by the Company's Executive Chairman.
 The consulting agreement is to provide assistance with capital raising activities and other financial, advisory, and consulting services for the period April 1, 2017 through June 30, 2017.
 At June 30, 2017 and the last day of each month thereafter, the agreement may be extended by the Company on a month-to-month basis with seven days' notice.
 The agreement has a monthly fee of \$15,000.
-Pursuant to this consulting agreement, if the Company completed a merger with a third party introduced by this director whereby more than 50% of the Company's' then outstanding shares are transferred to that third party, the Company is required to pay a lump sum in an amount of \$350,000 to this entity.
-On July 28, 2017 the director who owns this limited liability company was named executive chairman in addition to his role as director.
+Pursuant to the consulting agreement, if the Company completes a merger with a third party introduced by this director whereby more than 50% of the Company's then outstanding shares are transferred to that third party, the Company is required to pay a lump sum in an amount of \$350,000 to this entity.